-26 Agence France Europe (December 22, 2008), "EU, Brazil vow to press for IMF overhaul at London G20 meeting.'
+35 Agence France Europe (December 22, 2008), "EU, Brazil vow to press for IMF overhaul at London G20 meeting."

-Agence Europe (December 20, 2008), "European economics and finance ministers take stock midway between Washington and London summits."
+36 Agence Europe (December 20,2008), "European economics and finance ministers take stock midway between Washington and London summits."

-Agence Europe (December 20, 2008), "Financial crisis and climate change on agenda of second EU-Brazil Summit.
+37 Agence Europe (December 20, 2008), "Financial crisis and climate change on agenda of second EU-Brazil Summit."

-international affairs.
-Brazil, like China, India and other large developing countries, wants more posts and influence within international organizations, such as the IMF.
-In return, Europe also hopes to see some positive Brazilian steps on climate change that could help to convince other emerging economies, such as India or China, to move in 2009.29 (December 19, 2008, Europolitics)
+to convince other emerging economies, such as India or China, to move in 2009.38 (December 19, 2008, Europolitics)

 European Union finance officials discussed ways of preventing financial crises of the kind that have tipped much of the world into recession.
 "We have decided to explore all options," French economic minister Christine Lagarde said of the search for IMF funding.
 European Central Bank president Jean-Claude Trichet attended the talks, as did Dominique Strauss-Kahn, managing director of the IMF, which is busy bailing out economies such as Iceland, Hungary and Latvia.
 "We are in the last steps of negotiations but we are not yet there.
-I hope it will finish as soon as possible," said European economic and monetary affairs commissioner Joaquin Almunia.30 (December 18, 2008, Reuters News)
+I hope it will finish as soon as possible," said European economic and monetary affairs commissioner Joaquin Almunia.39 (December 18, 2008, Reuters News)

 German finance minister Peer Steinbruek, Britain's Alistair Darling, Jean-Claude Juncker of Luxembourg, who serves as chairman of the euro currency zone and the Czech finance minister were all absent from the European Union finance ministers meeting in Paris on December 18.
-Steinbruek and Darling were kept away by budget discussions back home, French economic minister Christine Lagarde said.
-(December 18, 2008, Reuters News)
+Steinbruek and Darling were kept away by budget discussions back home.
+French economic minister Christine Lagarde said.40 (December 18, 2008, Reuters News)

 Mexican president Felipe Calderon said that Mexico would join with Brazil and Argentina to submit concrete proposals to tackle the current financial crisis, to the G20.
-Before submitting the proposals, there will be a meeting of the president, he confirmed.32 (December 17, 2008, Xinhua News Agency)
+Before submitting the proposals, there will be a meeting of the president, he confirmed.41 (December 17, 2008, Xinhua News Agency)

 Many invitees of the French-planned meeting of European finance ministers were planning to not show up to on December 18.
 "I don't know why this meeting is taking place.
 No one really feels like going and talking about this at this stage.
 It is a completely redundant meeting," one of those invited said.
 Among those not going is Luxembourg's Jean-Claude Juncker, who chairs regular talks among euro zone finance ministers.
-Those who had not yet decided include European Central Bank president Jean-Claude Trichet and the finance ministers of Italy, Spain, the Netherlands, Poland, Romania and Latvia.
-Those who had already confirmed their attendance were ministers from Ireland, Sweden, Austria, Portugal, Estonia, Slovakia and Cyprus.33 (December 16, 2008, AFX Asia)
+Those who had not vet decided include European Central Bank president Jean-Claude Trichet and the finance ministers of Italy, Spain, the Netherlands, Poland, Romania and Latvia.
+Those who had already confirmed their attendance were ministers from Ireland, Sweden, Austria, Portugal, Estonia, Slovakia and Cyprus.42 (December 16, 2008, AFX Asia)

 France has invited finance ministers from the European Union to attend a meeting in Paris on December 18 to prepare for the next G20 summit, officials said.
 "Invitations have been sent and Paris is still waiting to receive confirmation that France's partners will attend," a French economy ministry official said.
 The meeting will take place at 5:30pm on the eighteenth with a dinner at 7:30pm.
-The discussions will focus on world
+The discussions will focus on world financial issues and IMF managing director Dominique Strauss-Kahn was expected to attend.43 (December 12, 2008, AFX Asia)